In El Salvador's bitcoin beach town, digital divide slows uptake

 But for Rivas, cash is king.
 She rarely uses bitcoin, she says, because like many in the town, her battered smartphone struggles with the payments app.
 When Reuters visited last week, the device was broken.
 Anyway, she often runs out of data on her prepaid contract.

-Then there is the internet connection, notoriously patchy in rural places like El Zonte, which is 49 km (30 mi) southwest of San Salvador, the capital.
+Then there is the internet connection, notoriously patchy in rural places like El Zonte, which is 49km southwest of San Salvador, the capital.

 A 2020 study by Microsoft and the Interamerican Development Bank concluded that El Salvador had the second lowest internet penetration of 20 countries in Latin America and the Caribbean.
-At 45per cent, connectivity was only lower in neighboring Honduras.
+At 45 per cent, connectivity was only lower in neighbouring Honduras.
 In rural areas barely one in 10 people have internet access.

 Oscar Picardo, director of science, technology and innovation at the University of Francisco Gavidia, said he was excited about the potential of bitcoin to give poor Salvadorans an alternative to banks, but that the experiment in El Zonte was too limited to give him confidence it could work nationally.